 1. Population Growth and Urbanization

-One of the most significant drivers of rising property prices in Nigeria is the country’s rapid population growth.
-With an estimated population of over 220 million and an annual growth rate of about 2.5%, Nigeria is projected to become the third most populous country in the world by 2050.
-This demographic explosion fuels urban migration as people move to cities in search of better opportunities.
+Nigeria’s population is growing rapidly, currently estimated at over 220 million people, with an annual growth rate of about 2.5%.
+By 2050, Nigeria is expected to become the third most populous country in the world.
+This population explosion is fueling urban migration as people flock to cities like Lagos, Abuja, and Port Harcourt in search of better economic opportunities.

 2. Insufficient Housing Supply